lsnow99/conductorr/README.md

 ### Backend Development

 Conductorr backend requires [go](https://golang.org/) to be installed.
-For development, any stable Go version should do fine.
+For development, any stable Go version should be fine.
 However, to build the production binaries Conductorr requires Go version ^1.16.0.
 This is because the production binary uses the [embed](https://golang.org/pkg/embed/) package which was introduced in Go v1.16.0.

 Within VS Code, select "Launch Backend" from the debug menu.
 You can set breakpoints and debug as usual within VS Code.
 To run the backend without VS Code, use the command `CONDUCTORR_DEBUG=true go run ./cmd/conductorr`

 ### WebAssembly CSL Module

-Conductorr's profile editor page uses a WebAssembly module to do client-side validation and parsing of CSL scripts.
+Conductorr's profile editor page uses a WebAssembly module to do client-side validation and evaluationmsm.mediaServers of CSL scripts.
 Before developing on the frontend, you must generate this module using `./build_csl.sh` (For Windows, you can either run this in WSL or just run the equivalent commands in cmd/PowerShell).
 This script assumes you have [Brotli](https://github.com/google/brotli) installed and available in your PATH.

 > NOTE: If you skip this step, it is likely you will run into an issue where `wasm_exec.js` is not found when testing locally in the frontend, or when building for production.